Chart Color Schemes

 Bicton - Palmyra features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 63.5% of all households, including 27.6% couples with children, 25.1% couples without children, and 9.6% single parent families.
-Non-family households constitute the remaining 36.5%, with lone person households at 33.7% and group households comprising 2.8%.
+Non-family households constitute the remaining 36.5%, with lone person households at 33.7% and group households comprising 2.8% of the total.
 The median household size is 2.3 people, which is smaller than the Greater Perth average of 2.6.

 Frequently Asked Questions - Households